Bricktionary

 "If you pay off one mortgage and take out another, you have to pay the tax on the face amount of each mortgage.
 When refinancing with a CEMA loan, you take the existing mortgage, consolidate it with the new one, and pay the tax on the gap between the two," said Miguel Lopez, an attorney who works with National Cooperative Bank.

-[Editor's note: A previous version of this post was published in April 2024.
-We are presenting it again with updated information for March 2025.]
+[Editor's note: A previous version of this post was published in March 2025.
+We are presenting it again with updated information for June 2026.]

 For example, if you have a principal balance of $100,000 on your mortgage and then refinance with a new lender for a mortgage of $200,000, you will only have to pay a mortgage recording tax on the $100,000 difference rather than the full $200,000.

-In NYC, the mortgage recording tax rate is 1.8 percent for mortgages under $500,000 (and 1.925 percent for those over $500,000), so with a CEMA, in the example above, you would pay a tax of $1,800 instead of $3,600.
+In NYC, the mortgage recording tax rate is 1.8 percent for mortgages under $500,000 and 1.925 percent for those over $500,000.
+So with a CEMA, in the example above, you would pay $1,800 instead of $3,600.

-What are CEMA loans and when they make sense
+What are CEMA loans, and when they make sense

 How they work

-• The existing mortgage is consolidated with the new one and the tax is then paid on the difference between the two amounts.
+• The existing mortgage is consolidated with the new one, and the tax is then paid on the difference between the two amounts.

 • For example, if you consolidated a balance of $100,000 with a new mortgage of $200,000, you will only pay tax on $100,000.